THE PRESENT IS BIG WITH THE FUTURE

 Franklin, too beset by the endless minutiae of diplomatic life to experiment himself, replied in philosophical reveries.

 I always rejoice to hear of your being still employ'd in experimental Researches into Nature, and of the Success you meet with.
 The rapid Progress true Science now makes, occasions my regretting sometimes that I was born too soon.
-It is impossible to imagine the Height to which it may be carried, an a thousand years, the Power of Man over Matter.
-We may perhaps learn to deprive large masses of their Gravity, and give them absolute Levity, for the sake of easy Transport.
-Agriculture may diminish its Labour and double its Produce; all Diseases may be prevented or cured, not even excepting that of Old Age, and our Lives lengthened at pleasure even beyond the antediluvian Standard.
-O that moral Science were in as fair a way of Improvement, that Men would cease to be Wolves to one another, and that human Beings would at length learn what they now improperly call Humanity. [italics in original]
+It is impossible to imagine the Height to which may be carried, in a thousand years, the Power of Man over Matter.
+We may perhaps learn to deprive large Masses of their Gravity, and give them absolute Levity, for the sake of easy Transport.
+Agriculture may diminish its Labour and double its Produce; all Diseases may by sure means be prevented or cured, not even excepting that of Old Age, and our Lives lengthened at pleasure even beyond the antediluvian Standard.
+O that moral Science were in as fair a way of Improvement, that Men would cease to be Wolves to one another, and that human Beings would at length learn what they now improperly call Humanity! [italics in original]

 Though this sounds suspiciously like one of those phony anachronistic quotes that befoul the Internet, the authenticity of this letter is unquestionable unless you posit a conspiracy to place it into 19th century editions of Franklin's Collected Works.
 The Enlightenment, a collective noun applied to a hodgepodge of beliefs across countries and centuries, had two breaks with previous thought at its core: self-reliance and optimism.
 Peter Gay captures the new thought succinctly in The Enlightenment: An Interpretation - Volume 2: The Science of Freedom: